paastech-cloud/docs/Architecture.md

 - `builder` is the builder to use to build the code
 - `buildpack` is the buildpack to use to build the code
 - `env` is the environment variables to pass to the buildpack

+The buildpacks are then configured using the `pack` cli, which is the cli of buildpacks.
+The script is made in bash for its simplicity and its portability.
+It is also well documented, and has a lot of libraries to help us build the script.

 #### Client Applications